itsallgonewrong/itsallgonewrong.github.io/index.md

 ## When we say Digital we mean…

-Digital is one of those words that can mean many different things.
 When we say digital, digital ways of working, or digital organisations we mean:

 > “Applying the culture, processes, business models and technologies of the internet era to respond to people's raised expectations.”
 — [Tom Loosemore](https://twitter.com/tomskitomski/status/880099461132845056?s=61&t=coARUPj3Xs-J_RGrJtF8rA)

 ## Characteristics of the Best Digital Organisations

-If you’re a leader thinking of doing agile, user-centred service design for the first time, these are some of the ways you can increase your chances of success.

-Every organisation is different but the ones adapting to the internet-era most effectively have these characteristics.
+Every organisation is different but the ones adapting best to the internet-era have these characteristics.

 ### [Collaborate around outcomes over solutions](/outcomes-over-solutions.html)